ftravers/sample_reagent/README.md

-If you dont use emacs, the in a terminal do:
+If you dont use emacs, then in a terminal do:

 ```clojure
     $ lein figwheel